MinerTopia/monero-pool/README.md

 * To kill a window in a workspace, press `CTRL+B` and then `x`
 * To detach from your TMUX session, press `CTRL+B` and then `d`

+#### Don't forget your wallet
+**TIP:**You need a wallet running to handle the payments that the API will try to make when you mine a block and need to pay miners.
+There's a script included called `launchewallet.sh` which contains a BASH one-liner that launched the wallet the proper way.
+A big part of my frustration trying this project for the first time was my wallet would be running but it would be refusing RPC commands from the API.
+This meant I had to do weekly manual payouts and answer countless messages about if the money is still there or not.

 #### Upgrading